Also available at Vervante Books.

 Above: the only existing family photo of my mother (top right), my uncle (bottom right), their parents, and siblings before the war.

-Click on any photo below to read excerpts from the book.
+Click on a photo below to read an excerpt.

 The story begins on a train in Germany, in January of 2005.
 Read the opening pages here.